 - In Phineas and Ferb as part of Doofenshmirtz's very elaborate tragic back-story, his parents had been expecting a girl when the mother was pregnant with Doofenshmirtz's brother Roger.
 They spent all their money on girls clothes in advance, and that was what Doof was forced to wear for a full year.

 - In Kim Possible special "A Sitch in Time", there is a scene where we see Kim when she went to Kindergarten.
-Kim is nervous about going into the Kindergarten and tells her parents that she wants to be with them and her unborn "baby sister" (Kim's mom is pregnant in this scene, remember this was the past).
-Regular viewers would put two and two together and realize that the "baby sister" turns out to be "Jim" and "Tim" - Kim's brothers.
+Kim is nervous about going into the Kindergarten and tells her parents that she wants to be with them and her unborn "baby sister."
+Regular viewers would realize that the "baby sister" turns out to be "Jim" and "Tim" - Kim's brothers.

 - In a flashback episode of The Simpsons, Homer mistakes Maggie's umbilical cord for another part of the male anatomy.

 Homer: It's a boy!
 And what a boy!